Iveco MTV: Pick-up

 The pick-up variant is a utility vehicle with a short two-man cabin and a range of utility modules on the rear section.
 With 20 kN, the pick-up has the highest payload capacity of the five primary variants.
 This variant comes with a hooded cargo bed or one of the specialised superstructures.
 Subvariants include vehicles fitted with workshop or command & control superstructures.
 In addition, a subframe can be installed to transfer existing 8-feet containers from the MB290GD onto the Manticore.

 Casualty transport

 The casualty transport variant is a military ambulance, optimised for casualty evacuation and capable of transporting two persons on stretchers or up to four persons sitting upright.
 Permanently fitted with an armour package, the casualty transport Manticore has a payload capacity which equals 19 kN.
 In addition, the ambulance is equipped with emergency vehicle lighting, a siren and work lights.

 Security

-The security variant consists of three subvariants: a military police troop carrier and command vehicle for the Royal Netherlands Marechaussee and an air force security vehicle for the Royal Netherlands Air Force.
+The security variant consists of three subvariants: a military police troop carrier and command vehicle for the Royal Netherlands Marechaussee and an air force security vehicle for the Royal Netherlands Air and Space Force.
 The security Manticore replaces old YPR-765 armoured personnel carriers and has room for a driver and seven passengers.
 The security Manticores come with emergency lighting and sirens and specific liveries.